juliano-soares/expressots-examples/expressots-mongodb/README.md

 - Creating a Expresso TS project with CLI: [ExpressoTS CLI Docs](https://expresso-ts.com/docs/cli/overview)

-For create a Expresso TS CLI insert a command in your terminal this command:
+For create a Expresso TS project with CLI insert in your terminal this command:

 ```bash
 expressots new expressots-mongodb -p yarn -t opinionated
 ```
+this command will create a new expressots project called expressots-mongodb with yarn for managing your packages and using a template oinionated.

 Open your project in your favorite IDE and follow the next steps.

-Configure/Create the .env file based on the example
+Configure/Create the .env file in base of your project based on the following example:

 ```
 # Application